Rohith-JN/Categorize-CLI/README.md

 ## Todo

 1) Add the total amount of size of files moved as an output
-2) Remove random characters that appears in the terminal
+2) Remove random characters that appear in the terminal
 3) Make the project compatible with linux
 4) Write tests for the project
 5) Make a mont-year category for organizing